In This Blog

 END

-1. Test it out.
-You may need to fine-tune the alert logic and frequency.
+- Test it out.
+You may need to fine-tune the alert logic and frequency so the job catches meaningful problems without creating unnecessary noise.

 Query Tuning Advice

-• Partition large fact tables by date ranges.
+- Partition large fact tables by date ranges when appropriate.

-• Make sure statistics are up to date on queried tables for best execution plan selection.
+- Make sure statistics are up to date on queried tables so SQL Server can select better execution plans.

 Conclusion